FERA: Natural Gas

 SIMAP now includes the ability to calculate scope 3 upstream emissions for natural gas, which are categorized as scope 3 category 3: fuel- and energy-related activities (FERA).

-FERA - nat gas life cycle.png
+FERA - natural gas life cycle chart

 Source: NETL 2021